 The Spirit of Christ (YHVH our ELOHIM) and God (YHVH) came together as one in the Old Testament.
 “YHVH our ELOHIM, YHVH, is one.”
 The Father was “the LORD” in the Old Testament.
 He spoke through the Spirit of Christ.

-He will be the LORD again after the LORD’s Day, and will again speak to us directly through Christ, so that we will not be able to distinguish the invisible God from the Spirit of Christ.
+God will be the LORD again after the LORD’s Day, and will again speak to us directly through Christ, so that we will not be able to distinguish the invisible God from the Spirit of Christ.
 They will be one.

 God explained His relationship with Christ in the Old Testament: